codeware-sthlm/codeware/packages/nx-migrate-action/README.md

 For major version updates this option is ignored.
 When it's set to `true` a comment will be added to the pull request explaining why auto-merge is disabled.

+Also when any of tests or e2e is enabled and fail, auto merge will be disabled.
+A comment will reflect this in the pull request.

 `check-token`

 It's not recommended to use this in production since it might block the workflow from running.